grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Ensure the actual number of series written by the affected tenant is legit.
 - Consider increasing the per-tenant limit by using the `-ingester.max-global-series-per-user` option (or `max_global_series_per_user` in the runtime configuration).

-### err-mimir-max-series-per-metric
+### err-fire-max-series-per-metric

 This error occurs when the number of in-memory series for a given tenant and metric name exceeds the configured limit.

-The limit is primarily used to protect a tenant from potential mistakes on their metrics instrumentation.
+The limit is primarily used to protect a tenant from potential mistakes on their profiles instrumentation.
-For example, if an instrumented application exposes a metric with a label value including very dynamic data (e.g. a timestamp) the ingestion of that metric would quickly lead to hit the per-tenant series limit, causing other metrics to be rejected too.
+For example, if an instrumented application exposes a metric with a label value including very dynamic data (e.g. a timestamp) the ingestion of that metric would quickly lead to hit the per-tenant series limit, causing other profiles to be rejected too.
 This limit introduces a cap on the maximum number of series each metric name can have, rejecting exceeding series only for that metric name, before the per-tenant series limit is reached.
 To configure the limit on a per-tenant basis, use the `-ingester.max-global-series-per-metric` option (or `max_global_series_per_metric` in the runtime configuration).